.docx; Vespper gives it three primitives —

 import { createMCPClient } from "@ai-sdk/mcp";

-import { generateText, stepCountIs, tool } from "ai";
+import { generateText, stepCountIs } from "ai";

 import { openai } from "@ai-sdk/openai";